jisshub/react-readux/README.md

    }
    ```

-2. Next call that from AddNinja component.
+2. Next call that from AddNinja component. pass current component state as argument.

    **AddNinja.js**